zommuter/Zommion/zommium.md

 In order to stick to the theme, anything related to Zommium will probably start with Zomm as well, e.g. its blockchain might be named Zommchain etc., and an altcoin might by called Zommcoin, though Zommium as name for both the technology and the basic element should do just fine.
 Zommium's fundamental ideas are:

 * decay
-* "bringschuld" for transaction validity
+* "bringschuld" for transaction validity (maybe, maybe not)
 * lots of divide and conquer (d&c) and thus logarithms
 * oracling